Which Augmentation Should I Use? An Empirical Investigation of Augmentations for Self-Supervised Phonocardiogram Representation Learning: Related Work

 \subsection{Self-Supervised Learning in 1D biosignal classification}

-Self-supervised representation learning (SSL) \cite{9770283} was initially proposed for diminishing the limit posed by the requirement of large annotated datasets for practical and production-ready deep learning systems.
+Self-supervised representation learning (SSL) \cite{9770283} was initially proposed for mitigating the limit posed by the requirement of large annotated datasets for practical and production-ready deep learning systems.
 By taking advantage of common features present in unlabeled data, SSL approaches rely on pretext tasks \cite{misra2020self} to exploit them and ultimately provide models which are able to extract generalized and robust representations.
 Inspired by advancements in contrastive predictive coding \cite{oord_representation_2019}, the goal of Self-Supervised Contrastive Learning \cite{9462394, kumar_contrastive_2022} is to train a model to recognize augmented or transformed views of the same initial signal.
 By distinguishing between representations which originate from different original signals, the resulting model is able to extract invariant representations from its input data and reason upon features which remain stable across distinct data distributions \cite{NEURIPS2021_fa14d4fe}.
 The SSL paradigm seems to fit quite well in the medical and healthcare domain.
-In a field where sufficient annotated datasets are scarcely available, there proves a need to provide systems which can take advantage of the small amount of data but also yield adequate and trustworthy inference results.
-To this end, several works have proposed SSL approaches for processing biosignals in the past, the majority of which have studied its advantages when extracting representations from either electroencephalography (EEG), electrocardiography (ECG) or electromyography (EMG) signals.
+In a field where sufficient annotated datasets are scarcely available, there is a need to provide systems which are capable of leveraging small amounts of data while yielding adequate and trustworthy inference results.
+To this end, several works have proposed SSL approaches for processing biosignals in the past, the majority of which have studied its advantages when extracting representations from either electroencephalography (EEG), electrocardiography (ECG), or electromyography (EMG) signals.